-Silk farming - or sericulture, as it is known, has a long and magical history.
+Silk farming - or sericulture as it is known, has a long and magical history.
 It was discovered by the Chinese 5,000 years ago.
-According to legend, the princess Xi Lingshi discovered that a cocoon could be unravelled to produce a thread when one dropped into her tea while sat under a mulberry tree.
+According to legend, the princess Xi Lingshi discovered that a cocoon could be unravelled to produce a thread when one dropped into her tea while she was sitting under a mulberry tree.
 The Chinese held onto their monopoly for nearly 2,000 years - in fact they jealously guarded the secret under the threat of death.

 The secret of silk production is the tiny creature known as the silk worm, the most common is the Bombyx Mori.
 A flightless, domesticated moth, it lays 500 eggs in 5 days and then dies.
 The eggs must be kept at a temperature of 18°C, increasing to 25°C. The resulting silkworms are fed on Mulberry leaves and during their short lives of a single month, increase in size 10,000 times.
 Once they have enough energy, they spend 3-4 days spinning a cocoon around themselves.